ikomachi226/mysql-heatwave-workshop_jp/Lab2.md

 - In the _**Name**_ field, insert _**mysql-analytics-test-bridge**_ (or any other name at your convenience).
 This name will be used also as internal FQDN.
 The _**Placement and Hardware section**_ is the section where you can change Availability Domain, Fault Domain, Image to be used, and Shape of resources.
 For the scope of this workshop leave everything as default.

-- In the Networking section, check that your previously created VCN is selected and in the Subnet section, select your PUBLIC subnet (_**Public Subnet - analytics_vcn_test**_) from the dropdown menu.
+- In the Networking section, check that your previously created VCN is selected, and select your PUBLIC subnet (_**Public Subnet - analytics_vcn_test**_) from the dropdown menu.
--

 ![](./images/HW13_ci.png)